GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Introduction

 To effectively train the above model, we require a high-quality dataset that captures both visual and symbolic aspects of real-world geometry problems.
-Yet, creating such a dataset is inherently challenging due to the need for automation, scalability, and semantic precision across diverse and noisy educational materials.
-In response to these challenges, we develop a \textbf{robust and scalable data construction pipeline} specifically designed to transform raw high school exam papers into structured multimodal instances suitable for training LVLMs.
-(1) First, we develop automated scripts to identify and filter geometry problems that satisfy predefined criteria from a large corpus of exam papers; (2) Next, we apply a fully automated pipeline to deduplicate problems and extract their associated geometric diagrams, which are filtered to remove low-resolution or unclear diagrams and then saved for subsequent processing; (3) Subsequently, we train a specialized text extraction model capable of handling MathType equations.
-This model accurately parses the problem description, the final answer, and the auxiliary-line description from exam papers and converts them into a structured JSON format; (4) Finally, we perform a manual verification step to ensure the accuracy, completeness, uniqueness, and semantic consistency of each data instance.
+However, creating such a dataset is inherently challenging due to the need for automation, scalability, and semantic precision across diverse and noisy educational materials.
+In response to these challenges, we develop a \textbf{robust and scalable data construction pipeline} that transforms raw high school exam papers into structured multimodal instances suitable for training LVLMs, comprising automated problem identification, automated deduplication and diagram extraction, structured data extraction, and manual verification.
 While the pipeline is largely automated, this lightweight manual verification step is essential for maintaining data quality, particularly when handling complex symbolic expressions and diagrammatic content in real-world settings.
 Based on this pipeline, we construct \textbf{AuxSolidMath}, a curated dataset of 3,018 solid geometry problems in a rich multimodal format, comprising the problem description, the final answer, the auxiliary-line description, the original diagram, and the auxiliary-line diagram.
 To our knowledge, AuxSolidMath is the first systematically constructed dataset explicitly tailored to auxiliary-line-based solid geometry reasoning.
-Beyond this specific resource, our pipeline offers a scalable framework that can be readily adapted to generate large-scale, high-quality datasets for multimodal reasoning tasks.